Course Title: Interpret and apply medical terminology appropriately

-This unit describes the performance outcomes, skills and knowledge required to understand and respond to instructions; to carry out routine tasks and communicate with a range of internal/external clients in a medical environment; and to use appropriate advanced medical terminology.
+This unit describes the skills and knowledge required to understand and respond to instructions; to carry out routine tasks and communicate with a range of internal/external clients in a medical environment; as well as use appropriate medical terminology.

 National Codes, Titles, Elements and Performance Criteria

 BSBMED301 Interpret and apply medical terminology appropriately

 1. Respond appropriately to instructions which contain medical terminology